astramieri/azure-data-fundamentals/docs/module_6/azure_comsos_db_apis.md

 Column families are tables, similar to those in a relational database, with the exception that it's not mandatory for every row to have the same columns.

+The Cassandra API is queried by using SQL.
 ## Azure Cosmos DB for Apache Gremlin

 **Azure Cosmos DB for Apache Gremlin** is used with data in a **graph structure** in which entities are defined as vertices that form nodes in connected graph.